-In most cases you will use aytm Logic to alter survey flow.
-To tell the platform what you want to happen, open the square bracket and type one of the following expressions or commands:
+In most cases you'll use aytm Logic to alter survey flow.
+Open a square bracket and type one of the following commands:

 [Skip to...]